aembke/fred.rs/README.md

 **It is required that the authentication information provided to the `RedisConfig` allows the client to run `CLIENT SETNAME` and `CLUSTER NODES`.** Callers can still change users via the `auth` command later, but it recommended to instead use the username and password provided to the `RedisConfig` so that the client can automatically authenticate after reconnecting.

 If this is not possible callers need to ensure that the default user can run the two commands above.
 Additionally, it is recommended to move any calls to the `auth` command inside the `on_reconnect` block.

+## Redis Sentinel

+To use the [Redis Sentinel](https://redis.io/topics/sentinel) interface callers should provide a `ServerConfig::Sentinel` variant when creating the client's `RedisConfig`.
+This should contain the host/port tuples for the known sentinel nodes when first [creating the client](https://redis.io/topics/sentinel-clients).

+The client will automatically update these values in place as sentinel nodes change whenever connections to the primary Redis server close.
+Callers can inspect these changes with the `client_config` function on any `RedisClient` that uses the sentinel interface.

+Note: Sentinel connections will use the same authentication and TLS configuration options as the connections to the Redis servers.

 ## Customizing Error Handling